 A NON-PROFIT CORPORATE

 The name of the corporation shall be Access the Arts.

 This corporation is organized exclusively for charitable, religious, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

 Section 2.
 Specific Purpose

 Access the Arts will host events to unite the community and offer a platform for those who would like to share their talents to inspire others.
-We will strive to provide an exposure to the arts and interactive opportunities for the elderly, the disabled and the underprivileged, and to promote appreciation for and education in the fine and performing arts for people of all ages.
+We will provide an exposure to the arts and interactive opportunities for at-risk youth, older adults, and those with special needs.
+We promote appreciation for and education in the fine and performing arts for people of all ages.

 Section 3.
 Powers